-With music from Andrew Lloyd Weber as well as lyrics and book by Tim Rice, Evita, the classic West End musical, has made an exciting revival!
-Having wowed audiences at Regent’s Park Open Air Theatre with a sell-out run, Evita transfers to the Barbican Theatre for a limited time only this summer!
+Boasting a sensational musical score from Andrew Lloyd Weber as well as lyrics and book by Tim Rice, Evita, the classic West End musical, Evita, has made an exciting, contemporary revival!
+Having previously enthralled audiences with its sell-out run at Regent’s Park Open Air Theatre, Evita transfers to the Barbican Theatre for a limited time only in summer 2020!

-Brought to you by the critically acclaimed director Jamie Lloyd, Evita is set to storm the West End this summer with its contemporary modern spin, breath-taking choreography and mesmerising musical score, including hits Don’t Cry For Me Argentina, Oh What A Circus, Another Suitcase in Another Hall, and the Oscar-winning You Must Love Me.
-Tickets for Evita are expected to be in high demand so purchase your tickets now to avoid disappointment!
+Brought to you by the critically acclaimed director Jamie Lloyd, Evita is set to storm the West End with its breath-taking choreography, fascinating story-line and mesmerising musical score, including hits Don’t Cry For Me Argentina, Oh What A Circus, Another Suitcase in Another Hall, and the Oscar-winning You Must Love Me.
+Tickets for Evita are expected to be in high demand so we recommend booking in advance to avoid disappointment!

 Running time: 2 hours 10 minutes

 Following the moving, powerful story of Eva Peron, the first lady of Argentina, Evita begins with Eva’s early life in extreme poverty.
-Tracing her rise to power as an Argentinian actress and then the wife to President Juan Peron, Evita is a detailed representation of Eva’s rise to power and how her life sadly ended.
+Tracing her rise to power as an Argentinian actress and then the wife to President Juan Peron, Evita is a profound and detailed exploration of Eva’s rise to power and how her life sadly ended.

 Tickets for Evita start at £36 and the most expensive tickets are £78.
 The Barbican theatre is a fairly large auditorium with a capacity of 1158 seats.
 There are 687 seats in the Stalls, 195 seats in the Circle, 139 seats in the Upper Circle and 137 seats in the Gallery.

 If you are looking for premium seats, these can be found in the mid centre of the Stalls and at the front of the Circle which provide excellent views of the stage.